SpongePowered/Sponge/README.md

 version.
 Local installations of Gradle may work but are untested.
 To execute the Gradle wrapper, run the `./gradlew` script on Unix systems or only
 `gradlew` on Windows systems.

-Before you are able to build SpongeCommon, you must first prepare the environment:
+Before you are able to build SpongeCommon, you must first prepare the environment (some IDEs may do this for you).
+This may not actually compile
+SpongeCommon, but it will download all the dependencies so you can get started):

-  - Run `./gradlew setupDecompWorkspace --refresh-dependencies`
+  - Run `./gradlew build --refresh-dependencies`

 ### IDE Setup
 __For [Eclipse]__